willfurnass/sheffield_hpc/parallel/JobArray.rst

 Email notifications
 -------------------

-If you :ref:`enable email notifications <submit-queue>` in your batch job submission script then you will receive emails for *every* task in your Array Job.
+If you :ref:`enable email notifications <submit_batch_sharc>` in your batch job submission script then you will receive emails for *every* task in your Array Job.
 This helps you determine if any tasks in the Array Job failed but doesn't help you determine if the entire Array Job has finished running.